fullmetalbrackets/blog/src/content/blog/using-surge-sh-to-host-static-sites.md

 related1: 5-ways-to-host-site-free
 ---

+> [warning] **Outdated Content**
+>
+> The information in this blog post may be out of date, as I haven't used Surge.sh in over two years and for all I know it works totally different now.
+Or maybe it works the same.
+That will be for you to find out.

 ## Getting started

 Using _Surge_ requires NodeJS, so make sure you have the latest version of Node and NPM installed.
 To install Surge, use the following command: